exonum/exonum-doc/src/advanced/merkle-index.md

     __len(**merkle\_table**)__
   - (**max\_height**, **0**) is the root hash of the Merkle tree.

-An example of key -> value mappings in db.
+An example of key -> value mappings in database.

 Key (db\_key) | Value
 ------------ | -------------